Have you ever wanted to live in a cabin in the woods?

 Woon Pioniers Cabins

 This company aims to be the number one brand in modular living.
+This is a modular log home with a timber frame structure that really beats out a cabin kit.

 They use a lot of biologically fabricated materials in the construction too and this is very well-suited for off-grid living.